In this post, I’ll walk you through the key ingredients to get started with Japanese cooking.

 Japanese Rice

-While medium-grain rice isn’t technically Japanese rice, it’s quite similar and tends to be more affordable than short-grain rice in the States.
+For everyday meals, go with short-grain or medium-grain rice.
+While medium-grain rice isn’t technically Japanese rice, it has a similar texture and is often more affordable in the U.S.

-- Medium-grain: Nishiki Medium Grain Rice
+- Medium-grain: Nishiki Medium Grain Rice, Botan Calrose Rice

 - Short-grain: Koshihikari Japanese Short Grain Rice